Vanilla-Renewed-Team/Vanilla-Renewed/README.md

 >Darker dark oak planks

->Horizontal item nuggets gold iron etc
+>Unified item nuggets gold iron etc

 >Brown leather and all of the associated items.

 >Banners on shields now display properly

->Arrows now have a black tip to represent the flint that's required to craft them.
+>Arrows now have a black tip to represent the flint that's required to craft the them.

 >Polished granite and andesite now show as bricks.

 >Water and leaves now sway in the wind.

 >The sun and moon are now round.

->Snow has had the blue tint removed from it
+>Snow has had the blue tint removed from it.

 >Some Bocks now have variation.